mbarchfe/spreadsheet-fitnesse/doc/MacroSheets.md

 In the Sheet Call fixture itself it adds a link to the subpage.

-When fitNesse runs the test the link is used to run the parameterized test and mark it as failed or passed.
+When FitNesse runs the test the link is used to run the parameterized test and mark it as failed or passed.

 ## Example